 Proposals must provide details addressing each of the following topics.
 These responses are intended to validate the expectations of the Graduate College concerning the design and implementation of high quality off-campus/online graduate degree or certificate programs.
-Units must use the Template to Develop a Proposal for Offering a Graduate Degree or Certificate Off-Campus/Online, and an accompanying form is provided.

 1. Program Identification: